lightsofapollo/gaia-taskcluster/README.md

 TODO: Add auto configuration script from repo (or via a UI)

 ## Env configuration
+    - `GAIA_TASKCLUSTER_QUEUE`: queue name to create and bind to.

+    - `TASKCLUSTER_ROUTING_KEY`: routing key to use when posting tasks and binding to task queues.

     - `GITHUB_OAUTH_TOKEN` : github oauth token to use when making github api calls (currently optional)